eBay/tsv-utils/docs/Performance.md

 ### Regular expression filter benchmark

 This operation filters rows from a TSV file based on a regular comparison against a field.
-The regular expression used was '[RD].*(ION[0-2])', it matched against a text field.
+The regular expression used was '[RD].*(ION[0-2])', it was matched against a text field.
 The input file was 14 million rows, 49 columns, 2.7 GB.
 The filter matched 150K rows.
 Other regular expressions were tried, results were similar.

 | Tool                  | Time (seconds) |
 | --------------------- | -------------: |